-As I have mentioned before, I learned from the Best when it comes to baking cheesecakes.
-My mom has been making them, since I was a child in almost any flavor you can think of, but this Oreo Cheesecake is my own creation.
-Oreo Cookies have been apart of most of our childhoods, and even though we don’t eat them as often, sometimes it’s fun to splurge and enjoy them, especially in cheesecake form.
+I have learned from the best when it comes to baking cheesecakes.
+My mom has been making them, since I was a child in almost any flavor you can think of, so this Oreo Cheesecake is a nod to my mom, and all her baking inspiration.
+Oreo Cookies have been a part of most of our childhoods, and even though we don’t eat them as often, sometimes it’s fun to splurge and enjoy them in cheesecake form.
+There was always a controversy about how to eat an Oreo properly.
+Do you dunk it straight in a glass of milk in full cookie form, or do you unscrew it, then lick the filling out, and dunk the crispy wafers only in the milk?
+Well, in this recipe you don’t have to worry about how to enjoy an Oreo, that’s for sure.

 Making this cheesecake takes pretty much the same steps as traditional cheesecake, except that you make the crust and filling with Oreo Cookies.
 If you own a food processor, the crust is a breeze, or should I say, a whirl?
-And a good stand mixer or hand mixer is all that is needed to gently whip of the cream cheese filling.
-The trick to a good cheesecake is not to whip up the filling too fast, gently and slowly is best – so that air doesn’t incorporate into the filling ingredients.
-You don’t want holes in your cheesecake after baking.
+And a good stand mixer or hand mixer is all that is necessary to gently mix up the creamy filling.
+The trick to a good cheesecake is not to whip up the filling too fast, but gentle and slow, because you don’t want excess air in the filling ingredients.
+Meaning, less holes in your cheesecake after baking.

-A water bath is essential for baking, but don’t let that intimidate you.
-It’s basically covering the bottom of a Springform pan with foil, setting it in a roasting pan, or casserole dish, and filling it with hot water until it is halfway up the sides of the cheesecake.
-Another good trick is to let the cheesecake hangout in the hot water for 10 minutes, or so after taking it out of the oven to gently continue cooking, and the center is perfect.
+A water bath is essential for baking cheesecakes, but don’t let that intimidate you.
+It’s basically covering the bottom of the Springform pan with foil, and setting it in a roasting pan, or casserole dish, and filling it with hot water, until it is halfway up the sides of the cheesecake.
+Another good trick is to let the cheesecake hangout in the hot water for 10 minutes, or so after taking it out of the oven to gently continue cooking, so the center isn’t too jiggly and meets the sides for firmness.
 Then, you can remove it from the water, along with the foil.
-The results, let’s just say – you won’t be able to keep your hands off of it.
-Yes please…..more cheesecake.
+The results are more than delicious, they’re scrumptious, and you probably won’t be able to stop lobbing off a slice or two until it’s gone.

 12 Oreo Cookies, crushed